 Barry R. Ashpole

-Barry Ashpole publishes Media Watch weekly as an annotated listing of current articles, reports, etc., from the lay press and specialist publications.
-International in scope, it is intended as an advocacy tool.
-It is posted on www.IPCRC.net.
+Barry Ashpole publishes Media Watch, an annotated listing of current articles, reports, etc., on end-of-life care from the print and broadcast news media and specialist publications in the fields of healthcare and social services (and related fields).
+International in scope, the weekly report, now in its 14th year of publication, is intended as an advocacy, research and teaching tool.
+It is posted on the IPCRC website at: http://www.ipcrc.net/archive-global-palliative-care-news.php.

-Barry's involvement in palliative care dates from 1985.
-As a communications consultant and media specialist, he has been involved in a broad range of initiatives – from the Canadian government's Compassionate Care Benefit for family caregivers to regional education programs on advance care planning.
-For 15 years he was the editor of the Pain Management Newsletter, a quarterly publication that focused on clinical issues in pain and symptom management and, in general, issues in end of life care.
-He has edited or produced a number of single-sponsored educational publications for both health care professionals and the lay public, for example, The Palliative Patient: Principles of Treatment and Journeys: A Series of Booklets on Dying at Home.
-He has presented widely on a range of issues and topics specific or related to palliative care, focusing on patient advocacy.
+For 15 years Barry was the editor of the Pain Management Newsletter, a quarterly, single-sponsored publication that focused primarily on clinical issues in pain and symptom management in the terminally ill.
+He has edited or produced a number of educational publications for both healthcare professionals and the lay public, for example: The Palliative Patient: Principles of Treatment and Journeys: A Series of Booklets on Dying at Home.

-Barry is a Past President of the Ontario Palliative Care Association and has served on a number of committees, including the planning committee of the provincial palliative care committee.
+Barry is a past president of the former Ontario Palliative Care Association and served for many years on a number of committees, including the planning committee for the annual Ontario provincial palliative care conference.

-Barry's other interests include opera.
-He has authored and presented widely on a range of operatic subjects and presents a workshop on Italian opera.
-He is an enthusiastic record collector and since 1993 has edited the journal of the Association of Recorded Sound Collections (ARSC Journal), a U.S. based organization with an international membership.
+Barry’s other interests include opera.
+He has authored and presented widely on a range of operatic subjects and developed a community college course on Italian opera.
+In February 2021 he published Gigli: The Master Tenor, authored by the late Colin Bain: Home (giglithemastertenor.com).
+Barry is an enthusiastic record collector and from 1993-2015 was the editor of the peer-reviewed journal of the Association of Recorded Sound Collections (the ARSC Journal), a U.S. based organization with an international membership.
+He is the recipient of the 2017 'Distinguished Service to ARSC' award.
+[Biosketch updated 09.14.2021]

 Help us to expand the resources on this site quickly.